Skip to main content

 • Technology investments

-The sales organization as a whole has goals handed down from senior leadership.
-Quotas are then broken down into expectations for each sales rep who will collectively will help the company achieve its goals.
 It’s important to note that sales quota planning should begin and end with the mindset that not every rep will hit their number (aim high, plan realistically).
 With that in mind, there are ways to improve overall sales quota attainment within your sales team, such as benchmarking incentives against industry data.
-This data driven approach to sales quota allocation and attainment will be a great benefit to your sales strategy.

-Territory Design Matters
+Territory Design for Balanced Success

-Your sales territories map the playing field for your strategic sales plan.
-Research has also shown that territory design can have a big impact on sales team morale and performance.
 In all reality, territories should be balanced, fair and driven by data.
 When your territory design has these factors, regardless of the territory assigned, each rep has equal opportunity to reach and achieve their quota.

 Incentives Should Drive the Right Behavior